antony-gp/movie-wishlist/README.md

 npx sequelize-cli db:seed:all
 ```

-<small>You can follow [Sequelize's Migration](https://sequelize.org/docs/v6/other-topics/migrations) docs if you wish to learn more.</small>
+<sub>You can follow [Sequelize's Migration](https://sequelize.org/docs/v6/other-topics/migrations) docs if you wish to learn more.</sub>